riaanHarwood/riaanHarwood/README.md

 ## Hi there 👋

 My name is Riaan Harwood.
-An aspiring software engineer currently based in Auckland, New Zealand.
+Aspiring software engineer currently based in Auckland, New Zealand.

 ## Connect with me on